Koheron/koheron-server/doc/command_line_interface.md

 The command line interface (CLI) is an administration tool for the Koheron server daemon.

-For now, it mainly implements monitoring features.
-Capabilities will be expanded as we neeed them in the future.

 A list of the available commands can be obtained by executing:
 ```
 $ kserver --help